2010 Tennessee floods: Meteorology

 According to the Memphis Office of the National Weather Service:

 A significant weather system brought very heavy rain and severe thunderstorms from Saturday, May 1 through Sunday morning, May 2.
 A stalled frontal boundary coupled with very moist air streaming northward from the Gulf set the stage for repeated rounds of heavy rainfall.
-Many locations along the I-40 corridor across western and middle Tennessee reported in excess of 10 to 15 inches, with some locations receiving up to 20 inches according to Doppler radar estimates.
+Many locations along the I-40 corridor across western and middle Tennessee reported in excess of 10 to 15 inches, with some locations receiving up to 20 inches according to Doppler weather radar estimates.

 Several rainfall records in the Nashville area were broken during the rain event.
 13.57 in fell during the two-day period of May 1–2, doubling the record of 6.68 in set in September 1979 during the passage of the remnants of Hurricane Frederic.
 On May 2 alone, 7.25 in of rain fell, including 7.20 in during a 12-hour period and 5.57 in in a 6-hour period, eclipsing records set on September 13, 1979.
 The event also set a record for wettest May on record, surpassing the record set in May 1983 with 11.84 in.

 Heavy rain also affected large portions of Arkansas, northern Mississippi and southern Kentucky.
 In Arkansas, over 5 in fell in the Little Rock area, up to 8 in in West Memphis and over 10 in in northeastern Arkansas closer to the Mississippi River.
 Similar amounts were recorded across western and southern Kentucky where over 7 in fell in the Hopkinsville area and up to 4 in across the Missouri Bootheel.
 In addition to the heavy rain, moist air and ample instability contributed to the generation of multiple tornadoes affecting the same areas, which killed five people: four in Mississippi during the early hours of May 2, and one in Arkansas during the evening of April 30.